daveT83/Model-Loader/README.md

 Support for auto loading from a flat file and from the arguments is built in.
 For an Example plese see the included example project.

-This has support for all built in type for c#, but if you need to add additional Types you can extend the type converter class to add your own conversions from a string value to another Type.
+This has support for all built in type for c#, but if you need to add additional Types you can extend the TypeConverter class to add your own conversions from a string value to another Type.
 Best practice would be to follow the existing naming convention of ConvertTo<Type> and only requiring one parameter, a string value.